 Whitehall Township Board of Commissioners holds a workshop meeting 7 p.m. at the municipal building, 3219 MacArthur Road.

-Coplay Borough Planning Commission meets 7 p.m. at the borough municipal building, 98 S. Fourth St.
+Coplay Borough Council holds a workshop meeting 7 p.m. at the municipal building, 98 S. Fourth St.

 Two parents, with the help of state Sen. Patrick M. Browne, R-16th, and the cooperation of the Pennsylvania Department of Transportation (PennDOT), have successfully achieved a victory for teens with dyslexia.
 PennDOT has released an audio version of the Pennsylvania Drivers Manual.

 By making the driver’s manual available in an audio form, Pennsylvania will allow potential drivers with dyslexia and other reading issues to access the driver manual in a way that takes into account their learning issues.

 Coplay Road, which links Cementon to Coplay, has frustrated motorists for years because of its rough condition.
 In fact, motorists are speaking out more than ever since the closing of the Coplay-Northampton Bridge and the roadway’s use as a detour.